Do you want to add conversion-tracking features to your WordPress website?

 Ecommerce tracking helps you see which products are doing well on your site, which products are being looked at but not purchased, and what’s bringing you the most revenue.

-Google Analytics comes with enhanced eCommerce tracking which works for most eCommerce websites including WooCommerce.
-However, you’ll need to manually enable it for your website.
+Google Analytics comes with enhanced eCommerce tracking, which works for most eCommerce websites.
+However, you’ll need a developer to add code to your website or use Google Tag Manager to set up eCommerce tracking on your website.

-MonsterInsights come with an eCommerce addon that allows you to properly set up eCommerce conversion tracking in Google Analytics.
+MonsterInsights comes with an eCommerce addon that lets you properly set up eCommerce conversion tracking in Google Analytics without editing code.
+It works out of the box, and you don’t have to perform any additional configuration.

 First, you need to visit the Insights » Addons page to install and activate the eCommerce addon.